-- the tuition provider cares for your child as well as provides tuition
+- the tuition provider cares for your child as well as provides tuition, and

 - it is undertaken in line with the other childcare element rules (for example if the provider is a relative, the care must be provided away from the child’s own home)

-those costs will be qualifying childcare costs and can be included in your claim.
+those costs will be qualifying childcare costs and can be included in your claim, in other words it does not matter that your childcare provider also provides tuition.
 Note, you cannot claim for any costs for compulsory education.